-The 4 marvellous new movies I’m seeing at LFF 2016 will soon have everyone talking.
+The four marvellous new movies I’m seeing at LFF 2016 will soon have everyone talking.

-Whilst the 4 movies I’ve chosen to see this year will all, I’m sure, have illustrious and awards-laden lives ahead of them, 2 have a UK release date in early/ spring 2017.
+Whilst the four marvellous movies I’ve chosen to see this year will all, I’m sure, have illustrious and awards-laden lives ahead of them, two have a UK release date in early/spring 2017.
 So I could be lucky enough once again to see a movie that people will be talking about, months in advance.
 I’m making a very happy face right now.

 So what am I watching?